1977 Pittsburgh Steelers season

-The 1977 Pittsburgh Steelers season was the franchise's 45th in the National Football League.
-After what was considered the franchise's greatest season ever in 1976, the 1977 Pittsburgh Steelers failed to improve on their 10-4 record from 1976 and finished with a 9-5 record, however they appeared in the playoffs for their 6th straight season and won the AFC Central again.
+The 1977 Pittsburgh Steelers season was the franchise's 45th in the National Football League (NFL).
+The 1977 Pittsburgh Steelers failed to improve on their 10–4 record from 1976 and finished with a 9–5 record; however, they appeared in the playoffs for their 6th straight season and won the AFC Central again.
 They had a hard time for most of the season as their record hovered around .500.
-Even the Steel curtain seemed to have a little wear and tear allowing 243 points on the season, more than 100 more than the previous season.
+Even the Steel Curtain seemed to have a little wear and tear allowing 243 points on the season, more than 100 more than the previous season.
 The sloppy plays would catch up with them in the Divisional Playoffs when they were knocked off by the Broncos 34–21 in Denver.

 The 1977 season is remembered as one of the most turbulent in franchise history, as numerous players were involved with off-the-field issues.
 Defensive tackle Ernie Holmes was arrested for cocaine possession, and despite being found not guilty, lawsuits followed.
 Head coach Chuck Noll was also subject to a defamation lawsuit, as Oakland Raiders safety George Atkinson sued Noll and the Steelers for a disparaging comment in which Noll called Atkinson part of the "criminal element" in football.
 Though Atkinson lost the lawsuit, Noll was forced to bring Steelers cornerback Mel Blount into the suit, which upset Blount as he was one of many Steelers players engaged in a contract holdout, with others including linebacker Jack Lambert and safety Glen Edwards.
 Disputes between these players and Steelers owner Art Rooney were often publicized, and the overall drama played a significant part in the regression of the Steel Curtain defense.
 This was also the first season that the Steelers wore black face masks on their helmets.